sjewitt/compass/README.md

  - first, `cd /var/www`
  - then, `sudo git clone https://github.com/sjewitt/compass.git` - need sudo because we don't own the `/var/www/` directory
+   - this gives us our web contents, and is now serveable at `http://localhost/` if above apache settings are configured
+ - but we can't edit yet because we don't own the files.
+Therefore:
+   - `sudo chown silas:silas -R compass` to take ownership of directory and files, recursively.
+ - once done, we can point Eclipse at this folder and edit _in-situ_